Deevad/peppercarrot_scenarios/game.md

 @raspbeguy

-Carott realises that the mouse he was ready to eat just a few seconds ago seems to be more important that he thought.
+Cartot realises that the mouse he was ready to eat just a few seconds ago seems to be more important that he thought.

-*Pepper*: "We cannot let this mouse be in contact with people of our word.
+*Pepper*: "We cannot let this mouse be in contact with people of our world.
 It could be..."

-Pepper suddently seems like she understand something very important.
-She looks in direction of the books she was studying.
+Pepper suddenly seems like she understands something very important.
+She looks in the direction of the books she was studying.

 ---